tsnellgrove/dark_castle3/doc/to_do.md

 				- FINDING: weight drops when wearing cap; then increments when taking it
 			- DONE: fix
 			- DONE: test
-		- INPROC: standardize portable container weight increment / decrement
+		- DONE: standardize portable container weight increment / decrement
 			- DONE: move hand weight increment to append method
 			- DONE: move Container increment and decrement to append and remove with conditional on is_item()
-			- TBD: do I really need an extension for portable container?
+			- DONE: do I really need an extension for portable container?
 Can I conditionalize probhibited?
 		- TBD: handle case where burt takes item from portable container in his inventory
 			- IDEA: ref creature.weight in remove_contain_lst()
 		- TBD: handle edge cases (e.g. 1 lb diff order of operations issues)